An easy homemade tartar sauce using only four ingredients you already have in your kitchen. Add some great taste to that fish dish tonight.

 - This is a very small recipe making only 6 tablespoons, which I’m calling 4 servings.
 Most recipes will make three times that amount.
 So adjust to the amount you need.

-- The quality of the ingredients is important.
+- The quality of the ingredients is essential.

 - If you add the optional capers, use a dill option and skip the sweet pickle relish.

 - Dill options: Switch out the sweet relish for: 1 teaspoon of dill relish.
-Or add 1 teaspoon of dill weed (fresh preferred).
-Or add 1 tablespoon chopped dill pickle.
+Or add 1 teaspoon of dry dill weed or 1 tablespoon of fresh dill.
+Or add 1 tablespoon of chopped dill pickle.

-- Should be sealed well without air.
+- It should be sealed well without air.
 Good refrigerated for 1 week.
 Do not freeze.

 To adjust the recipe size: